eikek/emil/modules/microsite/docs/doc/building.md

 ## Mails with Attachments

 Adding attachments is the same as with other data.
-Creating attachemnts might be more involved, depending on where the data is coming from.
+Creating attachments might be more involved, depending on where the data is coming from.
 Emil defines transformations to add attachments from files, urls and java's `InputStream` easily.
 Otherwise you need to get a `Stream[F, Byte]` from somewhere else.